"What is this trend, and how did you get into this?"

 ...
 I am passionate about postage

 "how much do custom collections cost?..."

-- Postage over 2 ounces, or postage for irregular sized, thick, or rigid invitations varies.
+- Postage over 2 ounces, or postage for irregular sized, thick, or rigid invitations will be in excess of the estimates above.
 Please check with your post office on expected shipping costs and we can go from there.

 ...In short: It varies!

 "how do i know how much vintage postage i need?"